JoeQuattrone/LB-Client-Travis/README.md

 `yarn install`

 ### Database/API Setup
-Go to [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis)'s README, follow the instructions, then come back here.
+Go to [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis)'s README, follow the instructions, then come back here and start the next step.

-### 3. Start The Server With:
+### Start The Server With:
 `npm start`
 or
 `yarn start`

 <img width="1146" alt="Screen Shot 2019-05-31 at 11 19 41 AM" src="https://user-images.githubusercontent.com/43793510/58715984-13adc880-8396-11e9-9c37-9e4bb3d12f60.png">

-If done correctly, you will be able to see the Most Liked Songs and Chart Topping Songs populated on the home page
+If done correctly, you will be able to the **Chart Topping Songs** populated on the home page

 ## Running the tests
 To run test run the following commands: